Comfy Coaches: The Pre-War Years

 Mr E R Gudge commenced trading at Crossroads Garage, 44 Frensham Road, Lower Bourne on 3 January 1921.
 The company operated primarily as a motor vehicle dealer and repairer, and owned two private hire cars.
 Following a fire on 3 January 1923, a new larger workshop was constructed and the decision was made to operate vehicles for passenger transport.
 Company records show that in 1926 the first coach was purchased.
 A further seven vehicles were bought between 1929 and 1939.
 During this period, the company had quickly become established as a reliable company undertaking daily excursions, and as a private hire specialist.

 World War II

-Following declaration of war in 1939 parts of Crossroads Garage were requisitioned as an Auxiliary Fire Service station which was manned full-time.
+Following declaration of war in 1939 parts of Crossroads Garage were requisitioned as an Auxiliary Fire Service station which was staffed full-time.

 During 1940 a contract for the conveyance of workmen and ENSA artists kept the coach business viable until the end of the war.
 The close proximity of Aldershot Garrison helped to provide this much-needed business.
 In 1940 - 1941 two further vehicles were purchased, these having been first registered in Falkirk in 1936, and St Albans in 1939; both had been operated by the War Department and arrived in camouflage.
 In 1943 another coach was purchased second-hand.